saurabh119/Flight-Reservation-System/README.md

 Spicejet airlines are partnering with silkair airlines.
 SpiceJet will provide the connection from these north-western cities to Bangalore, Chennai, Hyderabad and Kolkata, where SilkAir currently operates flights to Singapore.

-Travel will take place between October 1, 2016 and November13, 2016.
 Each flight has 15 seats.
 Passengers can book for a maximum of 10 seats.
 Booking requires just one name.

 For running this project: